pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 # The benefits of controlling your application layout with Redux
- of the application is going to be a representation of the states of all elements in the layout - accordions, sidebars, pagination and everything that is pertinent to the use cases in the application.
-Reduxifying the layout
+ of the application is going to be a representation of the states of all elements in the layout - accordions, sidebars, pagination and everything that is pertinent to classify as part of the layout of the application.
+Reduxifying the layout leads to numerous benefits and adds great flexibility to controlling the layout of the applicaiton and make previously difficult use cases a breeze to implement.

+ * Persist the state of your layout such as keeping the sidebar opened or closed when changing routes.
+ * Control the layout in any point of the application, without worrying how components are related.
 # Setup
  The examples  below will be done with [ng-boostrap]() since it's one of the most popular libraries with Angular 2 components for Bootstrap 4.
 However, you can also implement these examples with other component libraries such as [Material Design](https://github.com/angular/material2) by following the same design principles and making small adjustments to the code so that it works with the API of the corresponding library.